 If that is the space that you want to dehumidify, you need a dehumidifier such as the Frigidaire 70 pint unit.

-Since you can also connect it with a hose so that it dumps all the water outside, it is quite convenient.
+Since you can also connect it to a hose so that it dumps all the water outside, it is quite convenient.
 You do not have to bother about emptying the bucket.

 Remember, if you let the humidity rise too much in the basement, it will cause mold to grow.
 When the mold matures, it starts to produce mold spores that float in the air.

-They spread to other parts in your house where they start new mold colonies.
+They spread to other parts of your house, where they start new mold colonies.